Novel Coronavirus COVID-19

 Stay home.
 Stay healthy.
 Stay safe.

 The City of Beaverton is doing our part during this unprecedented and changing situation.
-City services are available by phone and online while public buildings are closed for your protection.
-New and expanded resources are available for residents and businesses as we work to support each other.
+City services are available by phone and online while most public buildings are closed for your protection.

 For the most current information, please call 211, or visit the Oregon Health Authority website.